-New public and private projects will continue to reshape the Downtown area.
-The next phase of public improvements will be to extend utility and streetscape enhancements to the east side of Mays Street and adjacent to the proposed Depot townhomes.
+New public and private projects will continue to reshape the downtown area.
+The next phase of public improvements will be to extend utility and streetscape enhancements east of Mays Street and adjacent to the proposed Depot townhomes.
 McNeil Road will be extended to Georgetown Street.
 Streetscape improvements designed for the two-block Historic District will offer wider sidewalks and landscaped seating areas, known as parklets.

-The City has entered into a public-private partnership to redevelop the Water Tower block, located on Downtown's busiest intersection and in the heart of its commercial district.
-This project will have an enormous influence on the character of Downtown's commercial area.
+The city has entered into a public-private partnership to redevelop the Water Tower block, located on downtown's busiest intersection and in the heart of its commercial district.
+This project will have an enormous influence on the character of downtown's commercial area.
 Round Rock will continue to implement and fine-tune the Downtown Master Plan's strategy for revitalization.

-Creating a vibrant downtown involves all City departments.
-City facilities that bring a strong employment base to the Downtown area, especially the Library which will continue to thrive Downtown with a new facility in the next decade.
-City staff have created a Downtown Round Rock brand and identity, shepherded arts Downtown, and programmed a variety of events.
-The Parks and Recreation Department has created two gathering spaces Downtown and continues efforts to link the City's trail system through Downtown.
-Transportation and Utilities and Environmental Services Departments have focused Downtown redevelopment efforts on street and utility improvements to accommodate increased development density and a pedestrian-friendly environment.
+Creating a vibrant downtown involves all city departments.
+City facilities that bring a strong employment base to the downtown area, especially the Library which will continue to thrive downtown with a new facility in the next decade.
+City staff have created a downtown Round Rock brand and identity, shepherded arts downtown, and programmed a variety of events.
+The Parks and Recreation Department has created two gathering spaces downtown and continues efforts to link the city's trail system through downtown.
+Transportation and Utilities and Environmental Services Departments have focused downtown redevelopment efforts on street and utility improvements to accommodate increased development density and a pedestrian-friendly environment.

-Ensuring that reinvestment continues without compromising Downtown's unique environment and historic assets will require careful monitoring and periodic reassessment of policies and ordinances.
-A parking study will be needed to evaluate how parking demand has changed over the last decade and guide how sidewalks and street parking will be established on the east side of Mays Street.
-The Downtown residential and mixed-use zoning districts will require additional fine-tuning.
+Ensuring that reinvestment continues without compromising downtown's unique environment and historic assets will require careful monitoring and periodic reassessment of policies and ordinances.
+A parking study will be needed to evaluate how parking demand has changed over the last decade and guide how sidewalks and street parking will be established east of Mays Street.
+The downtown residential and mixed-use zoning districts will require additional fine-tuning.
 Desirable infill sites should be inventoried, including older buildings suitable for re-use, and incentives created to direct redevelopment to these locations, preserving the most character-defining areas.

-The Planning and Development Services (PDS) Department focuses on the physical design of Downtown through zoning regulations that allow a mixture of land uses, an active streetscape, and the preservation of the City's historic assets.
+The Planning and Development Services (PDS) Department focuses on the physical design of downtown through zoning regulations that allow a mixture of land uses, an active streetscape, and the preservation of the city's historic assets.
 This mixture of land uses provides a variety of living and commercial options in an environment unlike anywhere else in Round Rock.